GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 ## Design for the next billion

-In many regions, low end devices are commonplace, connectivity is unreliable and, for many users, data is unaffordable.
+In many regions, low-end devices are commonplace, connectivity is unreliable and, for many users, data is unaffordable.
 You will need to earn user trust by being transparent and frugal with data.
 Think about ways to help users on poor connections and simplify the interface to help speed up tasks.
 Always try to ask users before downloading data-heavy content.